 Upon receiving non-SDT data, the gNB-CU-UP shall send the DL DATA NOTIFICATION message to the gNB-CU-CP.
 The gNB-CU-CP shall terminate the ongoing SDT procedure as specified in TS 38.300 [2].

 If the amount of the received DL SDT data is above the data size threshold configured by the gNB-CU-CP, the gNB-CU-UP shall send the DL DATA NOTIFICATION message with the SDT data size threshold crossed indication.
-The gNB-CU-CP may terminate the ongoing SDT procedure.
+The gNB-CU-CP may terminate the ongoing SDT procedure as specified in TS 38.300 [2].

 8.18.3 RA-SDT or non-SDT with CG-SDT configuration